MinaPhan2815/file-management/README.md

 Welcome to the File Management System, a comprehensive solution for organizing and managing your files effortlessly.
 This application, built using JavaScript and Firebase, offers a user-friendly interface with powerful features to streamline your file management workflow.
 Notably, it integrates seamlessly with Google Sheets and Google Drive, providing robust synchronization capabilities to ensure your data is always up to date across platforms.

-## Getting Started

-Please ensure Node.js is installed and you have a Firebase account prepared for this application.
-It integrates with Google Sheets and Google Drive, requiring specific permissions for operation.

 ## Features

 ### Easy File Management
 - Add, Edit, and Delete Files: Seamlessly add new files, modify existing ones, or remove files as needed, all through an intuitive user interface.
 - View File Details: Gain insights into each file's details, including its title, description, and associated metadata.